Miguelito (footballer, born 1981): Club career

 Born in Póvoa de Varzim, Miguelito joined neighbouring Rio Ave FC's youth system at the age of 10.
 He broke into the first team eight years later, contributing 26 games in the 2002–03 campaign as the club returned to the Primeira Liga after a three-year absence, as champions.

 Transferred to Madeira's C.D.
-Nacional in summer 2005, Miguelito went on to be considered of one of the best left wingers in the Portuguese top division.
-After an impressive season, in which he did not miss one match as the Madeira side qualified to the UEFA Cup (notably scoring against his former team in a 2–0 away win), he was bought by S.L.
-Benfica on 22 August 2006, having previously been voted the league's best defender by newspaper Record.
+Nacional on 2 June 2005, Miguelito had an impressive first season, not missing one match as the Madeira side qualified for the UEFA Cup (notably scoring against his former team in a 2–0 away win).
+He was bought by S.L.
+Benfica on 22 August 2006, having previously been voted the league's best winger by newspaper Record.

-Midway through 2007–08, after having managed just three appearances in the Portuguese League Cup, barred by former Brazilian international Léo, Miguelito joined S.C.
+Midway through 2007–08, after having managed just three appearances in the Taça da Liga, barred by former Brazilian international Léo, Miguelito joined S.C.
 Braga in January, on loan.
 In August, he was released by Benfica and signed a three-year contract with C.S.
-Marítimo, which had just qualified to the UEFA Cup.
+Marítimo, which had just qualified for the UEFA Cup.

 After a good first season, Miguelito fell out of favour and was inclusively demoted to the reserves.
 In late January 2010, he moved on loan to C.F.
 Os Belenenses.